 Thanksgiving is a time to gather with friends and family.
 For many, the holiday also evokes images of football, cornucopias, pilgrims and a table filled with traditional food, including pumpkin pie, cranberry sauce and roasted turkey with stuffing.

 In fact, nearly 88 percent of American families are expected to eat turkey on Thanksgiving.
 But the economics of hosting Thanksgiving dinner for extended family can be challenging.
-This year, as food prices continue to rise, some might want to pass their wallets along with the peas and carrots.
+This year, as many food prices continue to rise, some might want to pass their wallets along with the peas and carrots.

-If you believe there is a smarter way forward, tell your family and friends about ethanol’s negative impact on your Thanksgiving dinner and sign up to receive updates from SmarterFuelFuture.org.
+The below infographic details the widespread impact of the Renewable Fuel Standard on the food spectrum and Thanksgiving dinner in particular.
+If you believe there is a smarter way forward, tell your family and friends about ethanol’s negative impact on your Thanksgiving dinner and demand a permanent change from your Congressman.